alabou/bcp-006-02/docs/NMOS With H.264.md

 The stream's active parameter sets MUST be compliant with the format-specific parameters, except `sprop-parameter-sets`, declared in the "fmtp=" attribute of an SDP transport file.

 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP transport file MUST also comply with the provisions of ST 2110-22.

+Informative note: ST 2110-22 does not require the `sampling` or `depth` SDP parameters.
+RFC 6184 does not define any such SDP parameters.
+The `sampling` and `depth` of the associated uncompressed picture could be derived from the H.264 active parameter sets by a Receiver.

 If the Sender meets the traffic shaping and delivery timing requirements specified for IPMX, the SDP transport file MUST also comply with the provisions of IPMX.